dimikmps/rESPonder-v2/README.md

 - Implementation of Mock Service Worker to periodically fetch randomized sensor data, simulating data retrieval from the original deployment of ESP sensors and AWS infrastructure (which is no longer active).
 - Utilization of React Router for routing and re-rendering only the content element, maintaining consistency across foundational elements such as the header and sidebar.
 - Integration of the Context API to manage information such as the selected sensor throughout various sections of the application.
 Secondary logic relies on efficient context handling for data flow and state management.
+- Integration of Leaflet for the purpose of displaying sensor locations and data on a real-world map.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>